-That was some 50 years ago and well, they’re still there today!
+That was some 50 years ago, and well, they’re still there today!
 Nowadays, the trains are covered in graffiti and murals which makes them all the more interesting.

 On the way to the trains, you’ll also pass a beautiful suspension bridge that crosses the Cheakamus River.
-There are a total of 7 carriages to explore with 5 being just after the suspension bridge and the other two and little further on.
+There are a total of 7 carriages to explore with 5 being just after the suspension bridge and the other two a little further on.

 The official trail to the graveyard starts on Jane Lakes Road near the Whistler Olympic Village.
 The trail to the trains takes around 30 minutes each way and is a very easy hike.

-If you have a car and want a shorter hike then you can also reach the trains from a small carpark just off the Sea to Sky highway.
+If you have a car and want a shorter hike then you can also reach the trains from a small parking lot just off the Sea to Sky Highway.
 This trail is a little less maintained but only takes about 10 minutes to reach the trains.
 You can find the location of both the trails and the parking lot to start the trail on Google Maps.

-8. Explore Whistler by floatplane
+12. Explore Whistler by floatplane

-9. Hike to Garibaldi Lake
+13. Hike to Garibaldi Lake

 Garibaldi Lake is one of the most beautiful alpine lakes in Canada.
 But despite its natural beauty, it remains rather unvisited compared to other lakes in Canada.
 The reason?

 It’s the grueling 9 km (5.6 miles) hike to the lake and 900m (2,950 feet) gain in elevation that keeps people away.
 This is enough to turn most away, but for those willing to tackle the tough incline, the reward at the top is worth every sore muscle!